switch247/alx_html_css/flexbox/README.md

 flex box
 task 0 -> no errors

-task 1 -> doesn't recognize changes to the html file
+task 1 -> no errors

 task 2-> no errors